Chen-Era/Chen-Era.github.io/content/_index.md

       filter_default: 0
         kinds:
           - page
-      # Field to sort by, such as Date or Title
-      sort_by: 'Date'
-      sort_ascending: false
       # Default portfolio filter button
       # 0 corresponds to the first button below and so on
       # For example, 0 will default to showing all content as the first button below shows content with *any* tag